meepleek/bevy_tweening/README.md

 ### Chaining animations

 Bevy Tweening supports several types of _tweenables_, building blocks that can be combined to form complex animations.
-A tweenable is a type implementing the `Tweenable<T>` trait.
+A tweenable is a type implementing the `Tweenable<T, TCompleted>` trait.

 - **`Tween`** - A simple tween (easing) animation between two values.
 - **`Sequence`** - A series of tweenables executing in series, one after the other.